1

 • Modules may also assist local jurisdictions with search and rescue and other incident types based on training and qualifications.

-• Modules are currently based in Black Hawk, Colorado Springs, Dolores, Steamboat Springs, and Windsor.
+• Modules are currently based in Black Hawk, Colorado Springs, Pueblo, Cortez, Steamboat Springs, Granby, and Windsor.

 Engines